Yes, you need a model of an object or a scene to perform tracking.

 or

-The licenses are being read during the startup, so you need to restart the existing License Server process to make newly installed licenses available for users.
+The subscription keys are being read during the startup, so you need to restart the existing License Server process to make newly installed keys available for users.

 There's no difference if you know how to use the OS of your choice as a server.